naman-singhal-025/ecom-analytics-recommendation-platform/docs/KibanaDashboardSetup.md

 ### 2. Import Pre-Built Dashboards

 - Go to **Stack Management > Saved Objects**
-- Click **Import** and select the file: `docs/kibana-dashboards-export.ndjson`
+- Click **Import** (top right) and select the file: `docs/kibana-dashboards-export.ndjson`
-- When prompted, choose to overwrite any existing objects if you want to update dashboards.
+- If prompted, choose to overwrite any existing objects to update dashboards.
-- After import, you will see dashboards such as "E-commerce Event Overview", "E-commerce Product Analytics", and "E-commerce Category Analytics" available in the Dashboard section.
+- After import, you will see dashboards such as "E-commerce Event Overview", "E-commerce Product Analytics", and "E-commerce Category Analytics" in the Dashboard section.

-### 3. Create the Data View
+### 3. Create the Index Pattern

-- Go to **Stack Management > Data Views**
+- Go to **Stack Management > Index Patterns**
-- Click **Create data view**
+- Click **Create index pattern**
 - Enter the following:
-  - Name: `user_events`
   - Index pattern: `user_events*`
-  - Timestamp field: `timestamp`
+- Click **Next step**
+- Select the **timestamp** field as the time filter field.
-- Click **Save data view**
+- Click **Create index pattern**

 ### 4. Open and Use the Dashboards